tomshaw/shopcart/README.md

 $cartItems = ShopCartFacade::where('id', '===', $productId);
 ```

-Checking if the shopping cart is empty or not.
+Check if the cart is empty or not.

 ```php
 ShopCartFacade::isEmpty();